Locations > Auckland Property

 How to Invest in Auckland

 iFindProperty is a licensed real estate agency and we cover all of the Auckland region.
 We believe we are the best in the business at helping others buy, or sell, Auckland investment properties.

 We have purchased 3 properties through iFindProperty.
-We dealt with Maxine Clason-Thomas in Auckland on the most recent deal and she persevered with us investigating many properties in a very challenging market before completing a successful purchase.
+The agent persevered with us investigating many properties in a very challenging market before completing a successful purchase.

-We were very pleased with her determination to find the right deal for us, in particular as we are out of NZ, and need to rely heavily on local knowledge and advice."
+We were very pleased with their determination to find the right deal for us, in particular as we are out of NZ, and need to rely heavily on local knowledge and advice."

 iFindProperty runs a full-service property sales operation.
 We are investors also so work with an agent who understands YOU and get great results with minimal disruption to your tenants.